SirSanctified/student-accommodation-api/README.md

 You can then access the backend at `http://localhost:8000` and the frontend at `http://localhost:3000`.

-To view your database using pgAdmin, you can access it at `http://localhost:5050`.
-The default email and password are the ones set in your backend `.env` file as `PGADMIN_DEFAULT_EMAIL` and `PGADMIN_DEFAULT_PASSWORD` respectively.

 ![Screenshot from 2024-02-27 17-10-22](https://github.com/SirSanctified/student-accommodation-api/assets/63302923/b5700327-e76f-4c67-8b16-c25ae20dfd89)
 ![Screenshot from 2024-02-27 17-09-42](https://github.com/SirSanctified/student-accommodation-api/assets/63302923/cd33b92f-48f5-4bbf-8da8-704c3408699e)